arrow-kt/arrow-playground/README.md

 # Arrow Playground

 Component that creates Kotlin-aware, including the Arrow library, editors capable of running code from HTML block elements.

-This is a fork of the original [Kotlin Playground](https://github.com/JetBrains/kotlin-playground) work done by JetBrains team.
+This is a fork of the original [Kotlin Playground](https://github.com/JetBrains/kotlin-playground) work done by JetBrains team:
+* `master` branch keeps the same content
+* `arrow` branch contains the customization for Arrow

 ## Preview